 I analyzed the findings I collected from 5x discovery interviews over Zoom and 89x online survey responses for key themes and recurring issues among these bird owners.

-The results were shocking!
+The results were surprising and challenged my hypothesis!

 While two of discovery interviewees brought up the avian healthcare concerns I was investigating, the other interviewees and the large majority of survey respondents indicated a much more pressing issue…

 Many indicated a lack of confidence that they were providing the essentials for their pet birds.
 This even included basics like food, sleep, and cage sizes.

 I revisited my initial hypothesis that bird owners needed more help with avian healthcare.
 I pivoted instead to caretaking education.

 To make education more appealing to users, I wanted to give it a training spin for two reasons:

 - Training was a frequent “wish list” item, including training for tricks, hand-taming, food converting, and hormonal issues.

 - Training directly addresses undesirable behavior, a frequently cited reason of pet relinquishment.

 I could feed two birds with one scone with this new education-training approach!
 I could help educate pet bird owners on caretaking essentials while allowing them to do something many felt excited about.